dragon512/parts-dyn-scanner/README.md

 This repo contains a build example of building curl via using a builder added to Parts to build a component via calling the components CMake or Automake build files.
 It shows off an example of a target scanner that will read the output of a directory and then call various builders to allow items to be installed correctly as well as have paths needed for dependent components.

+This sample work in Parts was inspired by https://github.com/SCons/scons/wiki/DynamicSourceGenerator.
+At the more is used the same idea of calling builders in a scanner.
+It differs in that this example cannot be made to scale to large build correctly and general do rebuilds correctly.
+There are a number of reasons for this which I will go over more below.
+The main issue with this sample is having two or more of these builder depending on output of the others and having scons rebuild correctly.
+As I expanded the on the example to define a CMake builder I found a number of issues in SCons a quick summary of these that I will go in more detail below are:

+1) Value cannot be used as targets in builders
+2) Directories cannot be used as targets in builders
+3) on rebuilds a recusive check for changed nodes is needed ( part of why chaining more than on builder using dynamic scanning logic can fail)
+4) Scanner can be incorrectly called causing bad state to be passed
+   1) builder can be caused more than once. ( The DynamicSourceGenerator tries to get around this via catching an exception, however in practice I found this just put bad state in larger builds causing problems as one builder was called but another way not)
+   2) partial or out of date information was passed in to the builders on the first call to the scanner on a rebuild
+   3) environment values defined in leaf dependent scanner had not been called yet leading to incorrect states when parent builder scanner was called on rebuilds
+5) SCons does not handle Alias node as Sources well on rebuilds
+6) The sample does not make a unque name for the Alias.
+Which means calling the builder twice will have issues as the node tree will be incorrect.
+This will need to a number of problem.
+The most common is a circular dependency in the node tree

+For these reasons, there was a need for Parts to override and extend logic on core items in SCons to allow dynamic scanners to work correctly.
+This is also why it is not really possible to make a native SCons example is not possible or least not as easy to make as a Parts example.

 ## How to build

 To build this one has to `pip install scons-parts` as well as a few tools.
 To help with this there is a vscode remote docker setup included to make it easy to build on Windows or Mac.
 There is also a pipenv PipFile to help with installing a virtual environment.